 · If I take a new job, will I have to move, in some instances far from where I have family and friends at the present time?

 Even though job markets can change, knowing what they are at the present time does help.
 If you always dreamt of being an engineer, there are a multitude of jobs for the engineering market.
+There’s been an increase in the demand for industrial, electrical and mechanical engineering professionals in different industries.

 Keep the Job Search to Yourself